infinitepower18/WSA-Sideloader/README.md

 <img src="https://getbadgecdn.azureedge.net/images/English_L.png" width="216" height="78">
 </a></p>

-You can also download from [GitHub Releases](https://github.com/infinitepower18/WSA-Sideloader/releases) or via winget `winget install infinitepower18.WSASideloader`
+You can also download from [GitHub Releases](https://github.com/infinitepower18/WSA-Sideloader/releases) or via winget using the command `winget install infinitepower18.WSASideloader`

 ## Getting started